dexianta/calculator/README.md

-### A simple calculator language to study recursive descent parser
+### A simple calculator to study recursive descent parser

 #### Scanner: take a string of symbols, group them into different tokens
 #### Parser: parser the token into AST